 For this section, you are not permitted to use a calculator.
-All candidates are required to complete Part A (Maths), then you can choose two further parts from Part B (choice of Physics, Chemistry, Biology & Advanced Mathematics and Advanced Physics).
+All candidates are required to complete Part A (Maths), then you can choose one further part from Part B (choice of Physics, Chemistry and Biology).
 This section is only positively marked, meaning you won’t lose marks for wrong answers – that means you should at least attempt everything!

 Section 2 questions are designed to stretch you by putting you out of your comfort zone.
 In addition to the core knowledge required for section 1, you will need to apply core scientific principles in unfamiliar contexts.

 All section 2 questions require you to have the knowledge from section 1A maths as well as the corresponding subject knowledge from section 1.
 For example biology section 2 questions require 1A maths and 1D Biology.
-Similarly, physics Section 2 questions require 1A maths, 1B physics and 1E advanced maths/physics.
-Each question is out of 25 marks.
+Similarly, physics Section 2 questions require 1A maths and 1B physics.
+Each question is out of 20 marks.